 Color and brightness of fruit will vary depending on varieties.
 Look for berries that are blue to dark blue in color.
 Most varieties of fresh blueberries have silver-white frost, which is referred to as “bloom.”
 Lack of bloom on some varieties may be an indication of excessive handling and lack of freshness.
 Size doesn’t denote quality or maturity level.
 If blueberries are exposed to higher than recommended temperatures, shelf life will be reduced significantly and skin will become rough-textured.
 Temperature: 32 to 34 F, 0 to 1 C Relative humidity: 90-95% Mist: no Typical shelf life: 10 to 18 days Highly sensitive to freezing injuries

-- Consumers with children at home are slightly more likely to purchase blueberries than those with no children.
+- Shoppers without children are more likely to purchase blueberries than those with children.